ExploiTR/Login/README.md

 # Login
-An ISP [Wishnet] Web-Basesd Autologin Helper
+An ISP [Wishnet] Web-Based Autologin Helper

 #Features :
 1. OneClick Login and connect to Internet